monsterkodi/kslash/README.md

 ## Notes

 - Most functions return an empty string if the provided path doesn't exist.
 - Callbacks are optional.
-If provided, callback will be called with result or empty string on failure.
+If provided, functionality will be executed synchonously and callback will be called with result or empty string on failure.